Spotlight Interview At Small Arms Monitor

 We observed very little interest in matters concerning efforts to control the proliferation of SALW at the national, regional and sub-regional levels.
 Since then I have been trying to stress and facilitate civil society actors' understanding of the significant role they can play in addressing the major aspects related to the illicit and uncontrolled proliferation of small arms.
 We have raised awareness of the international tools aimed at preventing and eradicating the illicit trade in SALW.
 The good news is that things have changed now.
 Civil society activists across the MENA region recognize the importance of reducing the number of small arms.
 They have realized how the illicitly traded SALW fuel conflicts.
 Their communication skills are developing to a level where they can contribute in the fight against the illegal arms trade.
 This was possible, mostly because of the remarkable ability of our civil society to thrive, not just survive, but partly also because of our ability to understand the context in which our colleagues worked and the nature of their problems.

-“My goals for the third review conference of the UN Programme of Action are to give the extra push needed for the inclusion of women in the implementation of the UNPoA and a better involvement of civil society in discussions on finding solutions to the illicit global trade in small arms and light weapons.
+“My goals for the third review conference of the UN Programme of Action are to give the extra push needed for the inclusion of SDGs and women in the implementation of the UNPoA and a better involvement of civil society in discussions on finding solutions to the illicit global trade in small arms and light weapons.
 I will voice the concerns and needs of groups who would otherwise not be heard.
 I will be there to advocate on their behalf.” ~ Dr. Widad Akreyi

 3. What are some of the biggest challenges and successes you have experienced in your civil society work?